-Homework: You cannot learn calculus without working problems.
+Homework: You can not learn calculus without working problems.
 Expect to spend at least 8 hours a week solving problems; do all of the assigned problems, as well as additional ones to study.
 If you do not understand how to do something, get help from your TA, your lecturer, your classmates, or in the Math Learning Center.
-You are encouraged to study and discuss problems with others from the class, but write up your own homework by yourself, and make sure you understand how to do the problems.
-Specific problem assignments can always be found on the web at http://www.math.sunysb.edu/~cschnell/mat132/schedule/.
-A significant fraction of the homework problems will be done on WebAssign; see the class web page for details.
-WebAssign homeworks are due every Wednesday in the morning - think, "Tuesday before I go to sleep" - and problems solved at least 2 days before the due date get extra credit.
-Paper homeworks will be due at the second recitation of each week.
+You are encouraged to study with and discuss problems with others from the class, but write up your own homework by yourself, and make sure you understand how to do the problems.
+Specific problem assignments can always be found on the class web page.

+There will be weekly homework assignments, in two parts.
+One part will be done online in WebAssign and a separate assignment will be handed in on paper; see the class web page for details.
+WebAssign homeworks are due every wednesday in the morning (think "Tuesday before I go to sleep"); problems solved at least 2 days before the due date get extra credit.
+Paper homeworks will be due during recitation each week.

 Examinations and grading: There will be two evening exams, and the ever-popular final exam.
 The dates and times are listed below; the locations will be announced later.
 Success on the exams will require correct and efficient solutions to the more difficult of the homework problems.
-Part of your grade will be based on class participation in recitation and lecture.
+Part of your grade will be based on class participation in both recitation and lecture.

-Exam 1 (Wednesday, October 3, 8:45pm-10:15pm) 25% Exam 2 (Wednesday, October 24, 8:45pm-10:15pm) 25% Final Exam (Wednesday, December 12, 2:15pm-5pm) 35% Homework (WebAssign and paper) 10% Participation in lecture and recitation 5%
+What When % of Final Grade

+Exam 1 Thursday, Feb 26 8:45-10:15 pm 25%

+Exam 2 Tuesday, March 31 8:45-10:15 pm 25%

+Final Exam Wednesday, May 13 8:00-10:45 am 35%

+homeworks (WebAssign and paper) 10%

+participation in lecture and recitation 5%

 Make sure that you can attend the exams at the scheduled times; make-ups will not be given.
 If you have evening classes, resolve any conflicts now.
-If one midterm exam is missed because of a serious (and documented!) illness or emergency, the semester grade will be determined based on the balance of the work in the course.
+If one midterm exam is missed because of a serious (documented) illness or emergency, the semester grade will be determined based on the balance of the work in the course.

-Reading: The textbook is intended to be read.
-Read the assigned sections before the lecture!
+Before class: Most weeks, one or more videos will be posted.
+The material in the videos is also covered in the textbook.
+Watch the videos and read the text before the lecture!
 This will greatly increase your comprehension, and enable you to ask intelligent questions in class.
-Furthermore, the lectures will not always be able to cover all of the material for which you will be responsible.
+Furthermore, the lectures will assume you have prepared for class by doing this.